Highlighting the benefits of our research.

 - NC State University Scholarly Assignment Leave Form.

 - Curriculum vitae (two pages maximum).
-Include in the CV: (a) up to 10 publications — five most significant and five from the last five years, (b) current grant support, and (c) list of previous sabbatical leaves (dates, length and location).
+Include in the CV: (a) up to 10 publications — five most significant and five from the last five years, (b) current grant support, and (c) a list of previous sabbatical leaves (dates, length and location).

 NC Agricultural Research Service